SyntaxColoring/LM-Scripts/ReadMe.md

     .dmg -> [Convert] -> .iso -> [Extract] -> .app/folder -> [Fix executables]

 The input files can be .dmg files, .iso files or folders, in case part of this process has already been done.  (.app files are really just folders.)
-There are options for stopping before the extraction or executable fix stages, in case you don't want to do the entire process.
+There are also options for stopping before the extraction or executable-fix steps, in case you don't want to do the entire process.